 Scaffolding offers temporary supports, such as a writing frame, that is gradually removed as the pupil becomes increasingly independent.

-Scaffolding is commonly considered part of guided practice in explicit instruction.
+Scaffolding is commonly considered demonstration followed by guided practice and independent practice.
+Explicit instruction is not just 'telling' or 'transmission teaching'.
+It usually part of guided practice in explicit instruction.